Frequently Asked Questions

 Deanna Mackey is the president/executive director.
 She can be reached at email@example.com or by phone at 858-291-8501 (office), 619-261-7002 (cell).
 When not traveling, Deanna works out of her offices in San Diego, CA.

-Anamia Monge is the media management assistant and can be reached at email@example.com.
-Anamia works out of the San Diego office with Deanna.
+Kelly Shaddock is the executive assistant and can be reached at firstname.lastname@example.org.

 No, the organization’s formal name is Public Television Major Market Group (PTMMG) but it is often referred to as the MMG.